- Overview

 Where?

-The course will be available online in MyCourses.
+The format of the course will be in-person sessions on campus (McIntyre Room 208/9).
+Course materials will be available online in MyCourses.

 What?

-Subjects covered in the course include, but are not limited to, the global burden of disease, ethics and cultural safety, politics and policy, refugee health, food insecurity, environment, and indigenous health.
+Subjects covered in the course include, but are not limited to, global mental health, advocacy and allyship, migrant and refugee health, climate crisis, Indigenous health, oral health, disability, politics and policy, and maternal health.

 Specifics: